 Melissa R. Meade is a Ph.D. candidate in Media and Communication at the Lew Klein College of Media and Communication at Temple University.
 Her multi-year ethnographic dissertation project explores the lived experiences of social and economic change in the Anthracite Coal Region of Northeastern Pennsylvania with a focus on residents’ responses to deindustrialization.
 Her research sits at the intersection of media and identity, with a specific focus on the experience of marginalized people and their cultural production.
 Meade’s research interests include digital media for community dialogue and community-based media; social difference including deindustrialization, labor, and class studies; disability; gender and sexuality; race and ethnicity; and ethnopoetics, ethnography, autoethnographic writing, and discourse analysis.
 Meade is the author of the essay “In the Shadow of the Coal Breaker: Place and Landscape in the Anthracite Coal Mining Region,” which was winner of the Donald P. Cushman Memorial Award from the National Communication Association, 2015 and received Top Competitive Paper and John T. Warren Top Student Paper in Ethnography, also from National Communication Association, 2015.
-Her work has been published in Cultural Studies, CineJ Cinema Journal, and International Encyclopedia of Communication Research Methods and is forthcoming in Discourse and Communication.
+Her work “In the Shadow of the Coal Breaker: Cultural Extraction and Participatory Communication in the Anthracite Mining Region” published in Cultural Studies, is the winner of Best Journal Article, Ethnography from the National Communication Association, 2017.
+Her work has also been published in Discourse & Communication, CineJ Cinema Journal, and International Encyclopedia of Communication Research Methods.
 Meade is the recipient of numerous research grants including the Wenner-Gren Foundation for Anthropological Research Dissertation Fieldwork Grant and the Waterhouse Institute for Communication and Society Grant, an award that recognizes a project’s focus on communication’s significance for ethics, social justice, and social change.
 She has been a University Fellow at Temple University and was selected as a Graduate Associate Fellow at the Center for Humanities at Temple [CHAT].
 She was a HASTAC Digital Humanities Scholar.
 Meade’s research also has been funded by the Charlotte Newcombe Foundation, and the Philadelphia Mayor’s Commission, amongst others.
 She holds a Master’s degree in Educational Linguistics and Intercultural Communication and a Graduate Certificate in Gender, Sexuality, and Women’s Studies from the University of Pennsylvania and a Postgraduate Diploma in Intercultural Studies from the University of the Basque Country located in Donostia-San Sebastián, Spain where she was a Rotary Foundation Ambassadorial Scholar.
 She has spent several years teaching at Temple University in the Klein College of Media and Communication.
 Before coming to Temple, she taught at the University of the Arts as Senior Lecturer of Liberal Arts and Spanish.
 She was a Visiting Professor of International Programs at Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), Querétaro, Mexico.
 Prior to her life as an academic, Meade was Program Director for Women with Children, an innovative program in which children lived in accommodating university housing with their single mothers and in which childcare was made available and accessible on campus.
 While serving as Director, she also served as chair of an international women’s conference on the topic.
 Meade worked for a management consulting firm in research and communication, for the U.S. Social Security Administration as a social insurance specialist and a federal translator and interpreter, and as an ESL instructor to unionized immigrant laborers.
 She speaks fluent Spanish.
 Meade presents regularly at peer-reviewed learned association conferences including the National Communication Association, the International Communication Association, the American Anthropological Association, the Southern States Communication Association, Global Fusion, and the Pennsylvania Communication Association.
 She also frequently serves as a panel chair, organizer, respondent, and moderator.
-She is the Early Career Representative of the Language and Social Interaction Division at the International Communication Association and is a reviewer for the Global Fusion Conference, the International Communication Association Convention, and the National Communication Association.
+She served as the Early Career Representative of the Language and Social Interaction Division at the International Communication Association and has been a reviewer for the Global Fusion Conference, the International Communication Association Convention, and the National Communication Association.